 Degraders are attractive tools for use in basic research to induce selective protein knockdown in a reversible and tuneable manner, without the requirement for genetic modification to cells.
 Degraders also have therapeutic potential as an approach to target the ‘undruggable’ proteome and overcome common resistance mechanisms to current therapies.

-The PROTAC® concept was first described by Craig Crews’ group at Yale University in 2001.
+The PROTAC® concept was first described in 2001.
 The first generation of Degraders synthesized were peptide-based and were not cell-permeable, however they demonstrated the principle that it is possible to direct an E3 ligase to degrade a protein of interest.
 The first small molecule protein Degraders were also reported by Craig Crews’ group in 2008.
 Since then, a wide range of degraders have been synthesized, recruiting different E3 ligase enzymes, including Cereblon, von Hippel Lindau (VHL) and inhibitor of apoptosis (IAP), and targeting a variety of protein targets, such as enzymes, receptors, bromodomains and transcription factors.

 Figure 2: Wes data showing knockdown of both CDK9 isoforms after THAL SNS 032 (Cat.
 No. 6532) treatment (200 or 500 nM) of MOLT-4 cells.
 Protein quantification (relative to DMSO-only control) is shown beneath the corresponding lane.